This Step: Get a Learner Permit

 - Proof of full legal name (if different than what appears on your birth certificate or passport)

-- The $19 permit fee.
+- The $19 permit fee PLUS a $5 AAA or municipality fee.
 (Payment options vary by location)

 D) Take the CT Learner’s Permit Exam

 With your parent or legal guardian, required documents and fees, head to any full-service CT DMV office.
 Look online for the nearest branch.

 During your visit you’ll take the learner’s permit knowledge test and a vision test.
 You must answer 20 questions, of the 25 questions on the knowledge test, correctly.
 If you fail the written exam, you can retest in 7 days.
 Keep in mind you’ll have to pay the test fee again.